fizzle77/JAFDTC/doc/README.md

 JAFDTC allows you to link *System Configurations* between different *Configurations* for the same airframe.
 When linked, changes to the source system configuration are automatically reflected in all linked systems.

-This allows you to "compose" configurations from shared setups.
+> Links allow you to "compose" configurations from shared setups.

+Links are tracked per system.
+That is, Systems X and Y in Configuration A can be linked to different configurations if desired.
+Once linked, changes to a system are pushed to all linked systems regardless of whehter they are linked directly or indirectly.

+> For example, say System X in Configuration A is linked to Configuration B and System X in
+> Configuration B is linked to Configuration C. Changes to System X in Configuration
+> C will be reflected in both the Configraution A and B setups for System X.

+Breaking a link preserves the configuration of a linked system at the time the link is broken.
+This is, if systems in Configuration A are linked to Configuration B and you delete Configuration B, the linked systems in A will retain the values from B at the time it was deleted.

+> Links are **not** preserved across configuration exports and imports.

+While linked, edits to the system configuration are disabled (the system configuration is edited through the source configuration).

-Links are particularly useful when you have basic setups that you tend to reuse often.
-For example, you might want to always configure your MFDs one way for A2G sorties and another way for A2A sorties.
+Links are particularly useful when you have setups that you tend to reuse often.
+For example, you might want to always configure your cockpit displays one way for A2G sorties and another way for A2A sorties.
 Let's assume configurations for the airframe support an MFD system (MFD) that sets up cockpit displays and a navigation system (NAV) that sets up steerpoints.
-Once you setup your A2G and A2A MFD configurations, you can simply link to them from new configurations to avoid having to set the MFDs in each new configuration.
+Once you setup your A2G and A2A MFD configurations, you can link them from new configurations to avoid having to setup the MFD in each new configuration.

 This pictures illustrates how this works,